Just Genesis is "an interesting blog dedicated to anthropological sleuthing of pre-Abrahamic origins."-- Madison Gentsch

 "Alice, you are an amazing scholar!
 I have been searching for toponymic evidence for Enoch in Africa for a long time.
 You are a brave pioneer.
 Your blog is a box of jewels.
 I wish I could examine each gem more closely."-- Susan Burns, Biblical Anthropologist

 "I have been immersed, (baptized) in your remarkable scholarship and compelling style.
 Thank you for sharing your gift and what can only be described as a passion." -- Father David W. Cardona

 "The significance of my research is that I have identified the marriage and ascendancy pattern of Abraham's Horite caste and have demonstrated that this marriage structure drove Kushite expansion and the diffusion of the proto-Gospel.
-Using the tools of kinship analysis, I have traced the Horite ancestry of Jesus Christ from his earliest named ancestors in Genesis 4 and 5." --Alice C. Linsley
+Using the tools of kinship analysis, I have traced the Horite ancestry of Jesus Christ from his earliest named ancestors in Genesis 4 and 5.
+I present Genesis is anthropological perspective here." --Alice C. Linsley

 Read other reactions to Alice's research here.